Universal Asynchronous Receiver-Transmitter (UART)

 Software Flow Control

 Software flow control does not use extra wires.
 Only 3 wires are required (RX, TX, and GND).
 Transmission is started and stopped by sending special flow control characters.
 The flow control characters are sent over the normal TX and RX lines.
 The flow control characters are typically the ASCII codes XON and XOFF (0x11 and 0x13).
-If device A sends XOFF to device B it means that B should halt transmission to A until B receives an XON character from A.
+If device A sends XOFF to devise B it means that B should halt transmission to A until B receives an XON character from A.

 Figure 3: The Connection for Software Flow Control

-Both UART communicating devices must operate at the same baud rate and have same configuration for successful communication:
+Both UART communicating devices must operate at the same baud rate and have the same configuration for successful communication:

 - Baud Rate